Skills and Expertise

 I have a genuine appreciation for maintaining legacy applications from the “pre-modern” era.
 Greenfield projects are cute, but I’m the guy you call when the reality of legacy code hits and you need to improve usability without breaking business continuity.

-Back-End & Architecture
+Back-End & Data Architecture

 Infrastructure & Deployment